Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Method

 CAS is useful for improving abstractive summarization, especially on factual consistency in two scenarios.
-First, one can obtain the constraints automatically without human involvement.
-The source document is a natural choice for constraint discovery since the goal is to generate a summary consistent with it.
-Specifically, we extract keyphrases in the source documents and use the extracted keyphrases as the constraints (Sec. \ref{sec:method_noisy}).
-Second, for human-in-the-loop interactive summarization \cite{gao-etal-2018-april,shapira2020evaluating}, when a model generates a summary that contains factual errors or lacks certain information, one can add the corrected or missing facts as constraints and conduct constrained generation.
-We simulate human preferences by adding missing tokens in the reference summary as constraints (Sec. \ref{sec:method_gold}).
+First, one can create the constraints automatically without human involvement, where the keyphrases in the source document are natural choices for constraints to preserve factual consistency (Sec. \ref{sec:method_noisy}).
+Second, for interactive summarization, when an automatic summary contains factual errors or lacks certain information, a human editor can manually add the corrected or missing facts as constraints during post-editing (Sec. \ref{sec:method_gold}).